 A food products company that mixes various types of waxes and other components to make the base for chewing gums was faced with the issue of cleaning up a slightly odorous, visible emission being exhausted from two of their process lines.
 The components of the emission were hot particles of chewing gum and some volatile organic compounds (VOC’s).
 The particles would quickly clog a conventional filter system or electrostatic precipitator, neither of which could control the odor off the process line.
 In addition to the emission problem, the condensation of the exhaust stream was damaging the roof of the facility.

-After throrough technical evaluation, Anguil Environmental Systems, INC. was selected and contracted to solve the visual, odor and VOC problem.
+After thorough technical evaluation, the Self-Cleaning Ceramic Filter (SCCF) was recommended as the ideal solution for processing the exhaust and Anguil Environmental Systems was selected to solve the visual, odor and VOC problem.

 First, the system was run in the hot mode with a gas burner firing continuously at 400º-500ºF heating up the process air.
 The once visible plume disappeared as it passed through the ceramic filter and catalyst module.
 Second, the ceramic filter was used without heat, and again, the visible plume disappeared as it passed through the ceramic filter and catalyst module.
 Twenty-four hours of production were run across the ceramic filter without heat and the visible emission was acceptable from a customer and environmental regulation standpoint.
 However, when utilizing a cold process stream, particulate matter accumulated on the ceramic filter which had to be periodically cleaned by firing the burner.
 When the cleaning cycle began after the two shifts, a dense white plume was emitted for 90 seconds while the filter element was burned clean.
 The customer, a food products company, felt that this emission level was not acceptable so they decided the continuous hot running ceramic filter would better fit their needs.
 It should be noted that for certain operations with visible emissions, the pulse cleaning mode may be acceptable.
 Many local authorities allow companies to discharge up to five minutes per hour without control.